Neds001/pro-net-career/README.md

 # pro-net-career
- A reinvented front-end of linkedin website
+Professional Network Career (pro-net-career) is a reinvented front-end design of a well know website called LinkedIn